rootstrap/react-native-base/README.md

 ## Automation with Fastlane

 This project provides configuration for automatic build and release using [Fastlane](<(https://fastlane.tools)>).
-For more details please check configuration and Readme files for [iOS](./ios/fastlane/README.md) and [Android](android/fastlane/README.md)
+For more details please check configuration and Readme files for [iOS](./ios/fastlane/README.md) and [Android](android/fastlane/README.md) or [fastlane docs](https://docs.fastlane.tools/getting-started/android/setup/)

+  - Every time you run fastlane, use bundle exec fastlane [lane]
+  - On your CI, add bundle install as your first build step
+  - To update fastlane, just run bundle update fastlane

 ## Troubleshooting